 Some would visit Tasmania for a foodie experience.
-I wasn’t at all having that in mind for our trip: we mostly ate two-minute noodles while being on the road.
+I didn’t have that in mind for our trip: we mostly ate two-minute noodles while on the road.
 Tasmania does have a good reputation for cheese here in Australia, as well as good wines.
-It’s surprising that a French didn’t give it more attention, isn’t it?
+It’s surprising that a French person didn’t give it more attention, isn’t it?
 Well, maybe next time!
 If you’ve visited Tassie for its foodie reputation, don’t hesitate to share your experience below!

 We drove along the coast from Sorell to Dunalley.
-We left the Arthur Highway to stop quickly at Tasman Blowhole and Devils Kitchen.
-These lookouts are very close to the road, no need to hike.
+We left the Arthur Highway to quickly stop at Tasman Blowhole and Devils Kitchen.
+These lookouts are very close to the road, so there is no need to hike.
 If you have time for a hike, I’ve heard good things about Cape Raoul and Cape Hairy.

-It was not possible to camp at Port Arthur so we had to stop just before.
+Unfortunately, camping is not permitted at Port Arthur, so we had to stop just before.

-We visited Port Arthur on our second day.
-It is a historic place with an old jail.
-Don’t be disappointed: it is not a town, and there is no port!
-It is like an open-roof museum with great views.
-The tour includes a cruise, which is great to enjoy the scenery a bit more and to learn about the history.
-We learnt a lot about the convicts and some parts of Australian culture that we hadn’t heard of before.
-Half a day was enough to attend the guided tour, enjoy the cruise and walk along the ruins.
-It cost us approx. $40.
-I would recommend doing it for those interested in learning more about the Australian culture.
+On our second day, we visited Port Arthur, a historic site with an old jail.
+Don’t be disappointed, as it’s not a town, and there is no port!
+It’s like an open-air museum with great views.
+The tour includes a cruise, which is fantastic for enjoying the scenery and learning about the area’s history.
+We learned a lot about the convicts and some aspects of Australian culture that we hadn’t heard of before.
+Half a day was enough to take the guided tour, enjoy the cruise, and walk near the ruins.
+It cost us approximately $40.
+I would highly recommend it for those interested in learning more about Australian culture.

 Day 3 | East Coast of Tasmania: Coles Bay, Freycinet National Park and Bicheno

 Freycinet National Park is one of the most visited places in Tasmania, and it’s easy to understand why it attracts crowds.
-It was one of my two highlights of Tasmania (Cradle Mountain is the second).
-The lookout on the immaculate beach is breathtaking.
-We walked up there and then down to this beach we could admire from above.
-It was beautiful… Allow at least a few hours to hike in Freycinet to climb Mount Amos or to visit Wineglass Bay.
-If you have more time, you can walk further to make a loop.
+It was one of my two highlights of Tasmania; Cradle Mountain being the second.
+The lookout on the pristine beach was breathtaking.
+We hiked up there and then down to the beach that we had admired from above.
+It was beautiful… Allow at least three hours to hike in Freycinet to climb Mount Amos or to visit Wineglass Bay.
+If you have more time, you can continue walking to make a loop.

-Unfortunately, we had a limited time as we wanted to reach Bicheno before sunset.
+Unfortunately, we had limited time as we wanted to reach Bicheno before sunset.

-In our guidebook, Bicheno was described as a fishing village with penguins coming at night.
+According to our guidebook, Bicheno was described as a fishing village with penguins that come out at night.

-The town has no particular charm as you could expect from a fishing village – which was a bit disappointing.
-We could hear the penguins on the beach and, after a lot of patience, we finally spotted a few!
-That was a great moment, but I wished there was more information about the best way to spot penguins in Bicheno.
+The town did not have any particular charm as you would expect from a fishing village, which was a bit disappointing.
+We could hear the penguins on the beach, and after waiting patiently, we finally spotted a few.
+It was a great moment, but I wished there was more information about the best way to spot penguins in Bicheno.

 Day 4 | East Coast of Tasmania: Bay of Fires

-We spent the night between the coast and Launceston, before arriving to close to the big town.
+We spent the night between the coast and Launceston, before getting too close to the big town.

 Day 5 | Launceston and the Gorge

-We decided not to spend too much time in the city as we were all more interested in exploring more natural areas.
-We went to the gorge nearby.
-It is incredible to have such a big natural gorge next to the town.
+As we were all more interested in exploring natural areas, we decided not to spend too much time in the city.
+We went to the nearby gorge.
+It’s incredible to have such a big natural gorge next to the town.

-We were not surprised to find out it wasn’t wild nature at all: there were showers, barbeques and pools in the park.
-We hiked in the area.
-Nothing too incredible, but still a nice stop on the road.
-My friends enjoyed it more than I did, for some reasons.
-Maybe I was already too impatient to reach Cradle Mountain to appreciate the mild wilderness of the Launceston Gorge fully.
-Not remote enough to my taste.
+We weren’t surprised to find out it wasn’t wild nature at all.
+There were showers, barbecues and pools in the park.
+We went for a hike in the area.
+Although it wasn’t too incredible, it was still a nice stop on the road.
+For some reason, my friends enjoyed it more than I did.
+Maybe I was already too impatient to reach Cradle Mountain to fully appreciate the mild wilderness of the Launceston Gorge.
+It wasn’t remote enough for my taste.

-I wish we could have used this day to explore the north-west of the island instead – where you can see penguins in the wild – but it was too challenging to fit in our itinerary.
+I wished we could have used this day to explore the northwest of the island instead – where you can see penguins in the wild – but it was too challenging to fit into our itinerary.

-Those curious about the fascinating seahorses may want to visit Seahorse World* while in Launceston.
+For those curious about fascinating seahorses, Seahorse World* is worth a visit while in Launceston.